-Douglas County is home to some of the best intact shrub-steppe habitat in the state and one of two populations of Sage Grouse remaining in the state.
+Douglas County is home to some of the best intact shrub-steppe habitat in the state and one of two populations of Greater Sage Grouse remaining in the state.
 CDLT is increasing our work in Douglas Co., with several major projects in development.

 Agricultural Land Easements